The world has a limited amount of land available for growing food. And the available land has increasing demands put on it.

 » The GEF Small Grants Programme funds projects in biodiversity conservation, climate change mitigation, protection of international waters, prevention of land degradation (primarily desertification and deforestation), and elimination of persistent organic pollutants through community-based approaches.
 You can apply for participation via the website.

-» UNESCO offers the Educational resource kit for mountainous regions – for helping 10 to 15 year-olds living in mountainous areas to learn about environmental issues, such as soil erosion – and similar kits about Combating Desertification and for Dryland Countries.
+» UNESCO offers the Educational resource kit for mountainous regions for helping 10- to 15-year-olds living in mountainous areas to learn about environmental issues, such as soil erosion.
+There are similar similar kits about Combating Desertification and for Dryland Countries, all free to download – in English, French and Spanish.